openkruise/kruise/docs/proposals/20210826-ephemeraljob.md

 The status.phase can be:

-- Waitting: this EJOB waits ephemeral containers to be created.
+- Waiting: this EJOB waits ephemeral containers to be created.

 it means no ephemeral container reach to running state.